Fleet Controller - IT-Online

 – Control and make sure on board trolleys and other equipment are accounted for.

-- Should note down all damage or defects before handing over a vehicle to a new driver along with the Driver.
-The driver will have to sign off on the vehicle and its damages or defects.
+– Should note down all damage or defects before handing over a vehicle to a new driver along with the Driver.
+Driver will have to sign off on the vehicle and it damages or defects.
 Record of this will be kept at all times.

 – Report any vehicle with previous damage to the branch manager immediately